-Even today, now, you know, we’re 30 years down the road from that time period.
-Yet, a lot of the cards from that era are still are worth very little because there were so many available.
+Even today, now, you know, we’re 30 years down the road from that period.
+Yet, a lot of the cards from that era are still worth very little because there were so many available.
 Many people who experience this think baseball card collecting died and is still dead.
-When they discover what I am sharing, just watch the baseball and sports card collecting explosion.
+When they discover what I am sharing, just watch the baseball and sports card collecting explosions.

-When you think about sports card investing in today’s market it really makes sense.
-Sports card investors know that if you look at the key card of a key player and you really focus in on whatever that key rookie card is, and if you invest in those cards and those serial number cards, they’re always going to hold a degree of value to the collector.
+When you think about sports cards investing in today’s market it makes sense.
+Sports card investors know that if you look at the key card of a key player and you really focus on whatever that key rookie card is, and if you invest in those cards and those serial number cards, they’re always going to hold a degree of value to the collector.

-Back in the early nineties when sports card collecting got really hot, grading was not really a thing.
+Back in the early nineties when sports card collecting got hot, grading was not a thing.
 Grading is really important to the quality and the longevity of cards from an investment standpoint.

-If you’re going to be buying cards online, which is the way most cars are transacted these days through eBay or check out my cards or another website of that nature, being able to buy a card that has been graded and has been sealed, gives you an assurance that you’re buying a quality product versus only being able to buy cards that are ungraded and then you’re relying on the pictures to hopefully tell you how good or not good of a quality a card is.
+If you’re going to be buying cards online, which is the way most cars are transacted these days through eBay or check out my cards or another website of that nature, being able to buy a card that has been graded and has been sealed, assures you that you’re buying a quality product versus only being able to buy ungraded cards and then you’re relying on the pictures to hopefully tell you how good or not good of a quality a card is.

 Popular players, particularly key players are only going to sign so many cards per year.
 They’re only going to autograph so many cards per year.
 They’re not going to give up that much time.

-It’s an annoyance to them to, to sign all these autographs so they’re only going to do a limited number per year.
-As a sports card investor you have some protection that an autograph card combined with serial numbered combined with graded is truly providing some scarcity that is going to protect the long-term investment potential of that card.
+It’s an annoyance to them to sign all these autographs so they’re only going to do a limited number per year.
+As a sports card investor, you have some protection that an autograph card combined with serial numbered combined with graded is truly great.

-Today we have eBay and we have Check Out My Cards.
-Not just eBay but also eBay sales history to give us a real indicator of what cards are actually selling for and the liquidity of the markets makes it attractive for an investor who wants to be able to come in easily buy and obtain high-quality cards.
+Today we have eBay and we have to Check Out My Cards.
+Not just eBay but also eBay’s sales history to give us a real indicator of what cards are selling for and the liquidity of the markets makes it attractive for an investor who wants to be able to easily buy and obtain high-quality cards.

 You can pick the players who you think are going to appreciate the most, who are going to have the best seasons, who are going to have the best performance.
 And you can buy their cards.

-People are also drawn to fantasy football because there is a competitive element and at the end of the season, hopefully you’re winning some prize money.
-Well it’s no different with card collecting, collect the cards of the players you think are going to perform well, watch them over the course of the season.
+People are also drawn to fantasy football because there is a competitive element and at the end of the season, hopefully, you’re winning some prize money.
+Well, it’s no different with card collecting, collect the cards of the players you think are going to perform well, watch them throughout the season.

 If they do perform well, there’s a pretty strong chance that those cards are going to be worth more at the end of the year than they were at the beginning of the year.